christianfang95/christianfang95.github.io/_posts/2022-11-25-marginally-significant.md

 </div>

-In many published papers you will find such a "third kind" of $p$-value, which is commonly called the "marginally significant" $p$-value.
-Alternative names include $p$-values that are "trending towards significance", "approaching significance", "hovering just above the significance level", or "almost significant".
+In many published papers you will find such a "third kind" of $$p$$-value, which is commonly called the "marginally significant" $$p$$-value.
+Alternative names include $$p$$-values that are "trending towards significance", "approaching significance", "hovering just above the significance level", or "almost significant".

-Such "marginally significant" $p$-values, however, simply do not exist.
+Such "marginally significant" $$p$$-values, however, simply do not exist.
 In other words, labelling some $p$-values as "marginally significant" is a statistical mistake (which is why I use this term between " ").
 Let me tell you why.

 # What do people mean by "marginally significant" $p$-values?